FAIRMetrics/Metrics/README.md

 The [FAIRSharing Registry](https://fairsharing.org) is a repository for a wide variety of standards, including file formats, ontologies, identifier types, etc.  They provide a JSON API that can be used within Maturity Indicator Tests to look-up "standards" a test encounters in its exploration of (meta)data to determine if that standard is registered.
 Standards that are not registered with FAIRSharing should be encouraged to do so by contacting the appropriate standards-body, or by contacting the FAIRSharing team with a request to include the standard in their registry.

-# PHILOSOPHY OF FAIR TESTING (under development!
-Comments welcome!)
+# PHILOSOPHY OF FAIR TESTING (under development - Comments welcome!)

 Evaluating FAIRness is a controversial issue!
 We (the Maturity Indicator Authoring Group) feel that these concerns can be eased through bringing more clarity regarding the "philosophy" behind FAIRness testing.